-The procedures set forth in this chapter allow the university and a respondent to enter into a settlement agreement regarding the alleged misconduct, after proper notice has been given.
+For conduct defined in s.
+UWS 17.09, the procedures set forth in this chapter allow the university and a respondent to enter into a settlement agreement regarding the alleged misconduct, after proper notice has been given.
 Any such agreement and its terms shall be in writing and signed by the respondent and the investigating officer or student affairs officer.
 The case is concluded when a copy of the signed agreement is delivered to the respondent.
-The investigating officer shall confer with the complainant regarding the proposed settlement and provide notice of the outcome.